Kowagaa/BrainFuck-SQL/README.md

 Developer: Forex Software Ltd https://forexsb.com

 This code uses only memory variables and tables.
 It doesn't modify the database.
-You can connect it to any MS SQL DB.
+You may connect it to any MS SQL DB.

 ![BrainFuck in LinkPad](https://image-holder.forexsb.com/store/BrainFuck-interpretter-in-SQL.png)